roshiajin-kunai/sakkamade.github.io/pages/about.markdown

 layout: page
 title: About
 permalink: /about
-last_modified_at: 2021-02-23 22:17:25 +0000
+last_modified_at: 2021-02-24 15:28:30 +0000
 ---

-On this website I publish my translations of Japanese web-novels.
-Occasionally gaining author's consent (if I can contact them and certain of translating it <i>well</i> and until the end).
+In this website I publish my translations of Japanese web-novels.
+Occasionally gaining author's consent (if I can contact them and certain of translating it until the end).

-At expiration of slightly over the month at [*WordPress*](https://sakkamade.wordpress.com/), I decided to move to [*GitHub*](https://github.com/) and [*Jekyll*](https://jekyllrb.com/), hopefully to remain here, as this is the best amalgam for me.
+At expiration of slightly over a month at [*WordPress*](https://sakkamade.wordpress.com/), I decided to move to [*GitHub*](https://github.com/) flavoured by  [*Jekyll*](https://jekyllrb.com/), hopefully to remain here, as this is the best amalgam for me.

 #### Language Knowledge
 {: class="with-indent"}